WortPixel/covid19-fallzahlen-dashboard/README.md

 Note: The app is mainly focused on a German audience, hence the code is documented in German as well.

 ## Usage
+You can directly start this app in Share Streamlit via a press on the "Open in Streamlit" button at the beginning of this docu.

 This app is python based and requires certain libs (see `requirements.txt`).

 1. Install requirements: `pip install -r requirements.txt`